Samuel Camille: International career

 On 20 May 2019, Camille was named to Martinique's 40-man provisional squad for the 2019 CONCACAF Gold Cup, being included in the final team on 7 June.
 He made his debut in the competition the following week, starting in the 4–0 loss against Canada in the first matchday.

-Camille also represented the nation in the 2021 Gold Cup, in another group-stage exit.
+Camille also played for the Martinique team in the 2021 Gold Cup, in another group-stage exit.